grgomrton/coyote-forms/EXAMPLES.md

 cd examples\coyote-forms-example-frontend
 npm install
 ```
 This will download necessary libraries and create a development build.
-To start the front-end, execute from the current folder:
+To start the frontend, execute from the current folder:

 `npm start`